-The IJB's Financial Position at 31 March 2022
+The IJB's Position at 31 March 2022

-The IJB is operating in an increasingly challenging environment with funding not keeping pace with increasing demand for services and increasing costs linked to delivery.
-This requires the IJB to have robust financial management arrangements in place to deliver services within the funding available.
+The financial position for public services continues to be challenging.
+This required the IJB to have robust financial management arrangements in place to deliver services within the funding.

 The Comprehensive Income and Expenditure Statement (see page 52) describes expenditure and income by care group across the IJB and shows that an underspend of £58,500,000 was generated in 2021/22.
 This is shown in the table below with notes provided opposite to explain each heading.